 If, during the Practicum or Internship or Field Placement, a student fails to successfully demonstrate the required skills, professional behaviors, or personal or professional dispositions in this course and/or receives failing evaluations, is dismissed from the site, or is found practicing at a site without having received approval by the department for the site, the site supervisor will notify the student's professor.
-The professor will write an incident report and send it to the Program Director and the department's Internship Office.
-The Program Director, the Director of Clinical Training, and the Leadership Team will examine the nature and reason for the skills deficit, professional behaviors, or dispositions and/ or site dismissal and recommend a course of action, which could include Administrative Review for Behavioral Intervention and/or referral to Remediation and/or the Office of Community Life.
+The professor will write an incident report and send it to the Program Director and the Clinical Director.
+The Program Director, the Clinical Director, and other program leadership will examine the nature and reason for the skills deficit, unprofessional behaviors, or dispositions and/or site dismissal and recommend a course of action, which could include Administrative Review for Behavioral Intervention and/or referral to Remediation and/or the Office of Community Life.
 Administrative Review is appropriate when a student's behavior is so concerning and/or nonprofessional that prompt protective action is required (see below section, "Administrative Review for Behavioral Intervention").
 Note: The steps within this section are specifically designed to address unique aspects of practicum and internships, and certain steps in this section may overlap with those of other processes.
-For instance, the practicum or internship professor's submission of an incident report to the Program Director and Internship Office and their examination of the incident report will satisfy the early and secondary stages of the remediation process (i.e., remediation stages 1-3).
+For instance, the practicum or internship professor's submission of an incident report to the Program Director and Internship Office and their examination of the incident report will satisfy the early and secondary stages of the remediation process.
 Also note that remediation can be engaged at any step, as the School of Behavioral Sciences deems appropriate.

 If a failing evaluation or dismissal from the site involves a violation of the University's Honor Code, the professor will fill out an Honor Code Violation form, which will be investigated by the Program Director and the Office of Community Life.
-At any point in this process, the student may receive a grade of "F" based on the skills deficit, professional behaviors, or personal or professional dispositions, dismissal from their site, and/or failure to follow approval policies.
+At any point in this process, the student may receive a grade of "F" based on the skills deficit, unprofessional behaviors, or personal or professional dispositions, dismissal from their site, and/or failure to follow approval policies.
 The student will be placed on hold in the program pending the outcome of any ongoing process(es) (e.g., Administrative Review, the remediation process, the disciplinary process, and/or grade appeals process).

-For violations that do not result in dismissal from the program, the remediation process can include requiring the student to retake certain courses, seek personal counseling, etc. If, after remediation, the student is unable to correct the deficits, the Remediation Committee will meet to decide the best course of action for the student, up to and including an "F" for the course and dismissal from the program.
-The final decision regarding whether the student is eligible to retake the Internship and disposition of the hours accrued during the Internship are at the discretion of the Leadership Team and based on a thorough evaluation of the incident.
+For violations that do not result in dismissal from the program, the remediation process can include requiring the student to retake certain courses, recommending personal counseling, etc. If, after remediation, the student is unable to correct the problems in professional competence, the Remediation Committee will meet to decide the best course of action for the student, up to and including an "F" for the course and dismissal from the program.
+The final decision regarding whether the student is eligible to retake the Clinical Practicum or Clinical Internship course(s) and disposition of the hours accrued during the Internship are at the discretion of the Leadership Team and based on a thorough evaluation of the incident.
 Note: When necessary, the Department may immediately remove a student from the site upon notification of concerning behavior by the supervisor.
 During the remediation process, the student has an opportunity to appeal interim actions following Administrative Review, grades, honor code violations, and dismissals in accordance with the procedures outlined for the applicable process(es).
-See, for example, Appeals Policy (Section 6.3) and the appeal sections below for information on the appeal process.
-Please consult the Practicum Field Manual and Internship Field Manual for additional information.
+See, for example, Appeals Policy and the appeal sections below for information on the appeal process.
+Please consult the Clinical Training Manual for additional information.